Drug Diversion Programs in WA

-Court diversion programs can be accessed after a person has been charged and before sentencing takes place.
+Court diversion programs can be accessed after a person has been charged and before sentencing.
 These programs are available for most, but not all, people who are appearing in court and have drug-related problems.
-To take part in a program, they must plead guilty and agree to take part in the program.
+To take part in a program, a person must plead guilty and agree to take part in the program.

 These programs are: